HestHub/nix-config/blog.md

 So lets automate this using our configuration instead.

 The [Wiki](https://nixos.wiki/wiki/Storage_optimization)
-shows that its possbile to handle cleanup for both the generations and the store automaticly.
+shows that its possbile to handle cleanup for both the generations and the store automaticly in a couple of different ways.

-The most straightforward options seems to be a scheduled cleanup, ill go for once a week, and only keep the last 3 generations, so if anything goes wrong in the future, i have something to revert back to.
+The most straightforward options seems to be a scheduled cleanup, and i think I will go for once a week, and only keep the last 3 generations, so if anything goes wrong in the future, i have something to revert back to.

 For the store cleanup i opted for an even easier option, optimise after every build, so from now on,